Kimiko Nishimoto: Career

-Personal life
+Personal life and death

-At the age of 27, Nishimoto married Hitoshi, a tax official, and they raised their 3 children in Kyushu.
+At the age of 27, Nishimoto married Hitoshi, a tax official, and they raised their three children in Kyushu.
 She was a homemaker for over 45 years.
 Nishimoto's husband died in 2012 of lung cancer.
-As of May 2018, Nishimoto resides in Kumamoto Prefecture.
-In reference to her longevity, Nishimoto stated that she is a daily cigarette smoker and drinks a tall glass of Bourbon whiskey every day.
+As of May 2018, Nishimoto resided in Kumamoto Prefecture.
+In reference to her longevity, Nishimoto stated that she was a daily cigarette smoker and drank a tall glass of Bourbon whiskey every day.

+Nishimoto died on June 9, 2025, at the age of 97.